 - In Verify, you can press (EXE) or tap with the stylus to move the cursor between lines. - A message will appear to let you know whether or not the calculation result is valid.

 Example 1: To factor 50 completely

-- (1) Tap the right most toolbar down arrow button. - (2) On the icon palette that appears, tap [18]=1.
+- (1) Tap the right most toolbar down arrow button.

 (3) Input 50 and tap EXE.